evilC/AutoHotInterception/README.md

 DO NOT use the "Clone or Download" link on the main page.
 This is the folder where (at least initially) you will be running scripts from.
 It contains a number of sample `.ahk` scripts and a `lib` folder, which contains all the libraries and files needed for AHI.
 3. Copy the `interception.dll` from the folder where you ran the interecption install into the `lib` folder that was created in step (2)
+4. Right-click `Unblocker.ps1` in the lib folder and select `Run as Admin`.
+This is because downloaded DLLs are often blocked and will not work.
+This can be done manually by right clicking the DLLs, selecting Properties, and checking a "Block" box if it exists.
-4. Edit the example script, enter the VID and PID of your keyboard
+5. Edit the example script, enter the VID and PID of your keyboard
-5. Run one of the sample scripts
+6. Run one of the sample scripts
-6. (Optional) The contents of the `lib` folder can actually be placed in one of the AutoHotkey lib folders (eg `My Documents\AutoHotkey\lib` - make it if it does not exist), and the `#include` lines of the sample scripts changed to `#include <AutoHotInterception>`, to enable your AHI scripts to be in any folder, without each needing it's own copy of the library files.
+7. (Optional) The contents of the `lib` folder can actually be placed in one of the AutoHotkey lib folders (eg `My Documents\AutoHotkey\lib` - make it if it does not exist), and the `#include` lines of the sample scripts changed to `#include <AutoHotInterception>`, to enable your AHI scripts to be in any folder, without each needing it's own copy of the library files.

 # Device IDs / VIDs PIDs etc
 Interception identifies unique devices by an ID.
 This is a number from 1..21.